carmine560/blogger-posts/README.md

 ## Usage ##

-The functions of the script `blogger-posts.sh` require the variable `post_id` to be assigned a value except for the function `bp_list_posts` and `bp_add_post`.
+The functions of the script `blogger-posts.sh` require the variable `post_id` to be assigned a value except for the functions `bp_list_posts` and `bp_add_post`.
 Also, the following functions have arguments.